pstgi/sps-v3-documentation/Installation/upgrade-v3-to-v4.md

 # Upgrading SPS v3 to v4

-When upgrading from SPS v3 to v4, you need to:
+When upgrading from SPS v3 to v4, you need to update your Windows Server and prerequisites first.

-- install the latest .NET 9.0 runtimes on the server where SPS is hosted,
-- obtain a copy of the distribution package of SPS v4 from the PSTGI team,
-- make changes to your appsettings.json file,
-- replace the existing SPS v3 files with the new ones from the distribution package of SPS v4,
-- copy the App Settings Backup to the website folder.

 ## Installing .NET 9.0 runtimes